Rain, slick roads cause multiple car crashes in Fresno County, CHP says

 “We’ve definitely seen an increase in traffic collisions mostly that’s due to the early rain in the season,” said Sgt.
 Joseph Bianchi with the California Highway Patrol.

-CHP says the roads are relatively back to normal since the pandemic started with busy traffic again.
-CHP is also reminding drivers to slow down.
+CHP says the roads are relatively back to normal since the pandemic started with busy traffic again and they are also reminding drivers to slow down.

 “Roads are slicker because of all the oil throughout the year, so obviously it’s very important to be extra careful this time of year, the beginning of the raining season,” Bianchi said.